 Acrogen has some really positive comments on its website, but when we tried it, the only options it came up with were rude, or it just came up with an error message.
 It’s hard to believe that it’s a prank website with the glowing reviews, so maybe it got hacked so that it will only show inappropriate suggestions.

 So, if you want a meaningful acronym for serious use, this is not the acronym generator for you.
-Although, if you are after a risqué acronym to make your project memorable, then maybe this is just right!
-Maybe worth keeping an eye on it if it starts to work properly again.
+Although, if you are after a risqué acronym to make your project memorable, then this is just right!
+It may be worth keeping an eye on Acrogen if it starts to work properly again.

 So which is the best project acronym generator?